pyralog/pyralog/PAPER.md

 **Key Insight**: Consensus is needed only when multiple nodes must agree on a single value.
 If nodes can independently generate unique values that are globally comparable, consensus becomes unnecessary.

-Snowflake IDs enable this by encoding coordinator identity in the ID itself.
+Scarab IDs enable this by encoding coordinator identity in the ID itself.
 Combined with Obelisk Sequencers for crash-safety, coordinators become stateless and independently operable.

 **Trade-offs**:
 - **Simplicity**: No leader election, no split-brain scenarios, no complex failure modes